Eloping in style – Edinburgh City Chambers wedding

 Can anyone get married at the Registry Office in Edinburgh?

-Registry office is located in the middle of the Royal Mile, just opposite St Giles Cathedral.
-The nearest parking is NCP on Niddry St. Guide and assistance dogs are welcome.
+The Registry Office is located in the heart of the Royal Mile, directly opposite St Giles’ Cathedral.
+The nearest parking is available at the NCP on Niddry Street.
+Guide and assistance dogs are welcome.

-Alexander Suite on the ground floor which can seat up to 36 guests, is smaller in size and lightly decorated;
+• Alexander Suite – located on the ground floor, the smaller room which can seat up to 36 guests and features light décor.

-European Suite is suitable for ceremony on weekends.
-It is on the 1st floor and can accommodate 70 guests.
+• European Suite – available for weekend ceremonies, this room is on the first floor and accommodates up to 70 guests.

 European Suite at the City Chambers.Alexander Suite at the city chambers

-To get married in Scotland you will need to fill in documents and submit them along birth certificate, proof of address and in some cases your passport.
-More information about required paperwork can be found on the Edinburgh Council website.
+To get married in Scotland, you’ll need to complete the necessary forms and submit them along with your birth certificate, proof of address, and in some cases, your passport.
+For full details on the required paperwork, visit the Edinburgh Council website.

-How much it cost to get married in a registry office Scotland?
-Prices start from £155 for a Monday till Thursday morning wedding.
-Fees for weekend ceremonies start from £435.
+How much does it cost to get married at a registry office in Scotland?

 Photoshoot locations: